Year of Sorrow: Death of Khadija

-Khadija, Muhammad's first and only wife for the 25 years up to her death, died in 619 CE when she was about 65 years old.
+Khadija, Muhammad's first and only wife for 25 years up to her death, died in 619 CE when she was about 65 years old.
 Muhammad was almost 50 at this time, and the death happened not long after the end of the boycott against Muhammad's clan.
 The boycott prohibited, among other things, trade with Muhammad's family.
 The food shortage that it caused probably contributed towards Khadija's death.

 Death of Abu Talib

 Muhammad's uncle Abu Talib was the chief of Muhammad's clan, Banu Hashim, in whose household Muhammad (who was an orphan) had lived since the death of his grandfather Abd al-Muttalib.
 As the clan chief, he granted protection to Muhammad, even as Muhammad gained enmity from some in the Quraish tribe due to his call to Islam.
 Per the Meccan customs at the time, such protection was considered inviolate, and therefore Muhammad's enemies were unable to attack him.

 Abu Talib fell gravely ill shortly after Khadija's death.